Curriculum Overview

 Where viable, pupils will be offered the opportunity at KS3 to use their PE lessons to learn to swim.

-At KS4 PE lessons focus on pupils' health and encouraging positive behaviours into adult life.
+At KS4, PE lessons focus on pupils' health and encouraging positive behaviour in adult life.

 RE